Kalan-Lab/lsaBGC/README.md

 The major outputs of the final `lsaBGC-AutoAnalyze.py` run in the resulting folder `test_case/lsaBGC_AutoAnalyze_Results/` include:

 * **GCF_Homolog_Group_Information.txt** - a table with each row corresponding to a homolog group for each GCF - gives a quick high-level overview of the pan-secondary metabolome of your microbe of interest that you can filter and scroll through!
 See below section "Notes on the "lsaBGC-PopGene.py" Table Report" for more information.
-* **Consensus_Sequence_Similarity_of_Homolog_Groups.pdf** - a PDF showing the phylogenetic distribution of GCFs found in >25% of samples.
+* **Consensus_Sequence_Similarity_of_Homolog_Groups.pdf** - a PDF showing the phylogenetic distribution of GCFs found in >=10% of samples.
 Coloring represents difference to consensus gene sequences across all samples.
 * **GCF_Conservation_and_PopStats_Views.pdf** - 2 pg PDF report showing gene schemas.
 Degree of transparency = conservation of gene across BGCs.
-Coloring corresponds to either Tajima's D or (will probably be getting updated soon to be)
+Coloring corresponds to either Tajima's D or Beta-RD (will probably be getting updated soon to better accomodate taxa with > 20 GCFs).
 * **GCF_Divergence.pdf** - a boxplot of the Beta-RD values (the divergence of BGCs between pairs of genomes to the expected divergence, i.e. genome-wide ANI/AAI or divergence of single-copy core genes) for each GCF.
 * **See/GCF_X/BGC_Visualization.species_phylogeny.pdf** - for each GCF_X in the `See/` sub-directory you can see a phylogenetic distribution of BGCs belonging to the GCF accounting for BGC splitting within a sample's genome due to assembly fragmentation.
 These are BGCs detected in the "expansion/additional genomes" set by `lsaBGC-Expansion.py`.